 The following post comes from Raleen Gagnon from ManpowerGroup Solutions.
-Raleen will present “Business Strategy for a New Workforce Ecosystem: Total Talent Management Comes of Age” at the Maine HR Convention on Wednesday, May 9, 2018.
+Raleen presented “Business Strategy for a New Workforce Ecosystem: Total Talent Management Comes of Age” at the Maine HR Convention in 2018.

 The world of work is in a constant cycle of evolution.
 It sounds cliché, but if your hiring process isn’t always changing, it’s pretty much a given that you are overlooking something that could improve your results.
 As social and economic dynamics influence candidates and workers, employment laws continue to evolve and change how your competitors are hiring.
 There are dozens of examples of this in the US alone, but the most significant changes sweeping the nation and creating the need for localized policies are mandated wages, paid sick leave, the salary history bans, and the legalization of marijuana.

 While it may still feel as though ‘the norm’ is “time and a half for over 40 hours” and that everyone is talking about increasing the minimum wage to $15 an hour neither perception is entirely accurate.
 In fact, there are dozens of cities and states who have established individual overtime premiums and requirements that supersede FLSA in those markets.
 And there is a great deal happening with minimum wage adjustments, but it isn’t just about the adoption of a $15/hour wage because in many cases, that isn’t even on the table right now.
 There are over 20 markets that have established an escalated wage schedule that has incremental increases going into effect in the coming years, and only a few are ultimately scheduled to reach $15.